FREQUENTLY ASKED QUESTIONS

 5. Do I need to learn Thai?

-I think it helps.
-You can always play dumb and claim you don't speak the language, but knowing it carries more advantages than disadvantages in my opinion.
-It's another tool in the toolbox.
+I think it is a plus to learn the language.
+You can always play dumb and claim you don't speak the language, but knowing it carries more advantages than disadvantages.
+It's one more tool available in the toolbox.

 6. What is the best visa for me if I want to stay long term?

-If you're under 50, an ED visa.
-If you want to start a business or buy a condo, the non-immigrant B might work for you.
+If you're under 50, the non-immigrant B works well.
+You'll need to start a business or a job though.
 If you're over 50 and earn 65,000 baht-plus or have 800,000 baht in the bank, you qualify for a non-immigrant O-A visa, more commonly referred to as a retirement visa.

 7. When is the best time of year to come to Thailand?